Bmokshith2406/TestCases-RAG-Version-2.0/Readme.md

 ## Overview

-This project is a production-grade backend platform for uploading, enriching, indexing, and semantically searching software test cases using:
+This project is a production-grade backend platform for uploading, enriching, indexing, deduplicating, and semantically searching software test cases using:

 - FastAPI for APIs
 - MongoDB Atlas for persistence and vector search
 - SentenceTransformers (all-MiniLM-L6-v2) for embeddings
 - Google Gemini for enrichment, query expansion, and reranking
 - JWT Authentication with role-based access
-- Advanced ranking heuristics and A/B testing
+- Advanced ranking heuristics with A/B testing
+- Automatic duplicate detection and suppression
-- Search caching
+- Query caching
-- Audit logging and metrics
+- Audit logging and search metrics

 This refactor modularizes the original single-file application into clean service layers for easier debugging, scaling, and experimentation workflows.